 - James Mason Crafts starts as professor of analytic and organic chemistry.
 He leaves MIT in 1874 for a 17-year stay in Paris where he develops the Friedel-Crafts reaction.

-- Ellen Swallow, the first woman in the chemistry department, receives her B.Sc. degree in 1873.
-She marries Professor Robert Richards of MIT in 1875.
+- Ellen Swallow (later, Ellen Swallow Richards), the first woman in the chemistry department, receives her B.Sc. degree in 1873.

 - The Women’s Laboratory (non-degree until 1883 when women could become degree candidates) is founded by Ellen Swallow Richards to give women laboratory training in chemistry.